haitham-shaban/hidpy/README.md

 # HiDPy

 ## What is HiDPy?
-A pythonic implementation to the HI-D technique preseneted by Shaban et al., 2020.
+HiDPy is a pythonic implementation of the HI-D technique that was preseneted earlier by Shaban et al., 2020.
+Compared to the original implementation that was done in MATLAB, this implementation uses Python and a list of open source libraries that provide similar functionality, nevertheless with improved performance.
+The tools is composed of a set of documents Python notebooks that can be executed by users having limited programming experienc.

 ## Dependencies